 “For the time is come that judgment must begin at the house of God” (1 Peter 4:17).

 “And if any man hears My words, and believes not, I judge him not: for I came not to judge the world, but to save the world.
-He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:47–48).
+He that rejects Me, and accepts not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:47–48).

 Words of Almighty God of the Last Days